 Carbon and nitrogen were the parts of compost that always scared me.
 The ratio of carbon to nitrogen should be about 25-30 parts carbon to 1 part nitrogen.

 If you have too much or too little of either component, it may slow down your composting process a little, but all is not lost.
 You will still end up with compost in the end.

-Tip: If you start smelling a yucky odor, you are low on carbon!
-Add more leaves, paper or wood chips.
+Again, add things that you know will be good for your pile.
+Don't focus too much on the ratio.
+If you start smelling an odor, that means you are low on carbon.
+Add more leaves, paper or wood chips!

-Things that shouldn't be added to your compost include: meat or animal products, dairy products, pet waste, chemicals, weeds that have gone to seed and diseased plants.
+Things that shouldn't be added when you start your compost pile include: meat or animal products, dairy products, pet waste, chemicals, weeds that have gone to seed and diseased plants.

 Break down the materials before you compost them by cutting them into smaller pieces whenever possible.
 This will decrease the time it takes for your materials to break down and compost.

 One thing that I find really handy is having a compost pail in the kitchen.
 I throw all the kitchen scraps in there as I'm cooking.
 When it gets full, I can take it out to the compost pile.
 Make sure you find one that is made of high quality stainless steel or ceramic so it doesn't rust.
 Check the lid to make sure it is snug but not so tight that you can't pull it off.
 Bonus if it has a filter.
 You can also get liners to put in your compost pail.

 Tip: If you don't want to get fancy and buy a compost pail, you can just use a bowl and cover it with a lid.

 When Can I Add to My Compost Pile?